IkariTyux/ansible/README.md

 # Ansible

-This repo contains ansible playbooks and python scripts that can manage an entire PVE instance starting from a blank installation.
+This repo contains ansible playbooks and python scripts that can manage VMs and Containers in a PVE instance starting from a blank installation.
 The use of python makes it usable on every OS.

 ## What can be done